Putin's diamond firm off the hook in EU sanctions

 For his part, Ukrainian president Volodomyr Zelensky personally called for Belgium to ban Russian diamonds from Antwerp when the war first broke out.

-But the EU's diamond U-turn is not the first or only time member states opted to protect jobs at home, instead of hitting harder at Russia's war economy and prestige symbols.
+But the EU's diamond U-turn is not the only time member states opted to protect jobs at home, instead of hitting harder at Russia's war economy and prestige symbols.

-Malta secured a longer phase-out period on the Russia oil-cap in the latest deal, sources said.
+Malta secured a longer phase-out period on the Russia oil price-cap in the latest deal, sources said.
 Belgium and Italy got derogations on imports of some Russian steel products for up to two years.

 Hungary also got an exemption from an EU phase-out of Russian oil imports earlier this year.